rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 A javascript-based project is similar to other programming language project, mostly it has two types:

-- As an executable file: for example, running `dune run file.js` (similar to `node file.js`, `deno file.js`) to execute the `file.js` script.
+- As an executable file: for example, running `dune run file.js` (or `node file.js`, `deno file.js`) to execute the `file.js` script.
-- As a library/package: for example, using `import syntax from "syntax";` (inside "current" js script) to import a javascript module to avoid duplication and manual copy-pasting.
+- As a library/package: for example, using `import syntax from "syntax";` in the `file.js` to import a javascript module to avoid duplication and manual copy-pasting.

 ### Node Modules/Packages